yesw2000/AFdocs/.github/CONTRIBUTING.md

 # Building docs

 This project uses MkDocs for documentation.
-The documentation is automatically built and published by ReadTheDocs when changes are pushed to the repository.
+The documentation is automatically built and published via GitHub Pages when changes are pushed to the main branch.

 You can build the docs locally using pixi: